thutterer/bongo/README.md

 # Bongo
-Rails engine for blogging using MongoDB.
+Rails engine for blogging using Trix and MongoDB.

 ## Installation
-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'bongo'